 Furthermore, you can see the tram running on the Setagaya Line from the cafe’s window.
 If you are lucky, the Manekineko Tram might drive past during your coffee break!

-The cafe also tries its best to be more environmentally friendly, including eliminating plastic straws, cups, and paper coffee filters.
-Coffee grounds are used to make highly nutritious soil to grow vegetables and fruits.
+The cafe also tries its best to be more environmentally friendly, including eliminating plastic straws, plastic cups, and paper coffee filters.
+Coffee grounds are also used to make highly nutritious soil to grow vegetables and fruits.

 The Coffee at Chouette Torréfacteur Laboratoire

-Being trained at a three-star restaurant, Takayama-san aims to bring out the best in the ingredients.
+Being trained at a three-star restaurant, Takayama-san aims to bring out the best in the ingredients used.
 It is his way of paying respect to the farmers and customers.
 Beans are roasted in-house in a Dutch roaster at a lower temperature than usual to bring out the original flavor of the beans.

 Customizing Your Coffee at Chouette Torréfacteur Laboratoire